migarciaduran/FaithFundamentals/Markdown/FoF_Lessons/FoF_L02.md

 **S** tumbling block to avoid?

-2\.
-There can be many applications of a given passage
+2. There can be many applications of a given passage

-3\.
-Demonstration of the truths in my life ... what do others see?
+3. Demonstration of the truths in my life ... what do others see?

-**V. OUR RESPONSE TO THE WORD OF GOD**
+## V. OUR RESPONSE TO THE WORD OF GOD

-**A. Conviction & Obedience** - Acts 2:37
+### A. Conviction & Obedience

+*Acts 2:37*

 *"Now **when they heard this, they were pierced to the heart**, and said to Peter and the rest of the apostles, "Brethren, **what shall we